-Brottman spoke with A&E Real Crime about the grim daily reality of patients in forensic psychiatric hospitals and why the hardest part is often not knowing if they’ll ever get out.
+Brottman spoke with A&E True Crime about the grim daily reality of patients in forensic psychiatric hospitals and why the hardest part is often not knowing if they’ll ever get out.

 How and why do people end up in forensic psychiatric hospitals?

 All the patients have committed crimes and have been sent there by a judge, but they’re not actually criminals—they’ve been judged not responsible for their crimes.

 Some are there because they’ve committed serious felonies and are being held for competency evaluations, to see if they have the capacity to stand trial.
 Some are inmates who come from other state psychiatric facilities because their behavior has been violent or aggressive and they meet the criteria for involuntary commitment.
 Most, however, have been found incompetent to stand trial or convicted of a crime that was committed when they were under the influence of a mental illness, like Brian.

 They’re sent there until they have recovered or are considered stable enough to gradually return to the community—no matter how long that takes.
 For some of them, this never happens, and they stay in the hospital until they die.
 There’s no federal agency charged with monitoring them and no registry or organization that tracks how long they’ve been incarcerated or why.